 Bridget began dancing at the age of 3 at the Conservatory of Music and Dance.
 She graduated summa cum laude from West Chester University with a B.A. in Psychology and a minor in Dance.
 She received the Barbara J. Lappano Dance Scholarship in 2014.
 She performed in and presented work at the Ladek Zdroj International Dance Festival in Poland in 2013.
 Her work, Ambiguity, was presented at the American College Dance Association (ACDA) Conference in 2015.
 This is Bridget’s third season with Ballet 180.

-Ashely Griffith, Office Manager
+Ashley Griffith, Office Manager

 Ashley is originally from Northern New Jersey.
 She graduated from Eastern University with her B.L.A in 2009.
 While teaching preschool in Camp Hill, PA, she received her CDA, Child Development Associate, from Penn State Harrisburg in 2011.
 After receiving her CDA, she moved back to the Main Line area, where she has worked full time as an assistant general manager, while completing her Associate Degree in Applied Science.
-Ashley looks forward to learning the intricacies of the dance profession while aiding in the administrative side of Studio 180.